godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 === WooCommerce Custom Product Tabs Lite ===
-Contributors: SkyVerge, maxrice, tamarazuk, chasewiseman, nekojira
+Contributors: SkyVerge, maxrice, tamarazuk, chasewiseman, nekojira, beka.rice
-Tags: woocommerce, product tabs
-Requires at least: 4.1
+Tags: woocommerce, product tabs, custom tab, woo commerce tab Requires at least: 4.1
-Tested up to: 4.5.2
+Tested up to: 4.7.3
-Requires WooCommerce at least: 2.4.13
+Requires WooCommerce at least: 2.5.5
-Tested WooCommerce up to: 2.6.0
+Tested WooCommerce up to: 2.7.0
-Stable tag: 1.5.0
+Stable tag: 1.6.0-dev

 This plugin extends WooCommerce by allowing a custom product tab to be created with any content.

 == Description ==

-This plugin extends [WooCommerce](http://www.woothemes.com/woocommerce/) to allow a custom product tab to be added to single product pages with arbitrary content.
+This plugin extends [WooCommerce](http://woocommerce.com/) to allow a custom product tab to be added to single product pages with arbitrary content.
 The new custom tab may contain text, html (such as embedded videos), or shortcodes, and will appear between the "Additional Information" and "Reviews" tabs.

-> Requires WooCommerce 2.4.13 or newer
+> Requires WooCommerce 2.5.5 or newer

 = Features =